oriuminc/vagrant-ariadne/README.md

     on systems where `3306` is already in use by MySQL on the local machine.
     When the VM is booted, you may connect your MySQL GUI to port `9306` to access the VM's MySQL directly.
+  - The chef roles installed in the VM are partially configurable via `config.yml` or the command-line.
+Any role in the `roles/` directory can be used to build the environment.
+We are working to allow any reasonable combination of roles, but this is still a work in progress.
+    Order of roles will affect success of build.
+These are valid ways to build Ariadne:

+        roles=acquia,dev_tools vagrant up                       # DEFAULT
+        roles=apache2_mod_php,memcache,mysql,drupal vagrant up  # NO VARNISH

 Known Issues
 ------------